Jeremy Guthrie: Cleveland Indians

 Guthrie was the first-round selection (22nd overall) of the Cleveland Indians in the 2002 MLB draft.
 He signed with the Indians on October 3, 2002.
 His four-year, $4 million contract included a $3 million signing bonus.

 Guthrie made his MLB debut in 2004, pitching in six games for the Indians.
 In 2005, Guthrie spent the majority of the season in the minors.
 He appeared in one game for the Indians, pitching six innings while allowing four runs.

-Guthrie spent most of the 2006 season with the Triple-A Buffalo Bisons, but was twice called up to the MLB to join the Cleveland Indians as a relief pitcher.
+Guthrie spent most of the 2006 season with the Triple-A Buffalo Bisons, but was twice called up to the MLB to join Cleveland as a relief pitcher.
 He wore jersey number 57 for both the Bisons and the Indians.
-After being removed from the 40-man roster following the signing of Trot Nixon and with no remaining Minor League options, he was designated for assignment on January 19, 2007.
+After being removed from the 40-man roster following the signing of Trot Nixon and with no remaining minor league options, he was designated for assignment on January 19, 2007.